bazelbuild/bazel/site/docs/skylark/index.md

-# Skylark
+# Custom rules

-#### A simple way to write custom build rules
+Bazel includes an API for writing your own rules, called Skylark.
 Skylark is a work-in-progress project, which allows extending Bazel with new rules or macros (composition of rules and macros).

 ## Goals